Who Was John Amos? 5 Things to Know About the ‘Good Times’ Actor

 Amos Was Married Twice

-Amos was married twice and had three children.
+Amos was married twice and had two kids.
 His daughter, Shannon, was born in New Jersey in 1966 to Amos and Noel J. Mickelson.
 Their second child, Kelly Christopher “K.C.”, was born in 1970.

 After Amos and Mickelson divorced in 1975, Amos briefly married actress Lillian Lehman, although details about their relationship remain private.